Vishnu: The Divine Preserver of the Hindu Universe

 The Mysterious Temple

-O Padmanabhaswamy Temple in Kerala, dedicated to Vishnu, is known for having one of the largest collections of treasures in the world in its secret chambers.
+The Padmanabhaswamy Temple in Kerala, dedicated to Vishnu, is known for housing one of the largest collections of treasures in the world in its secret chambers.
 One of these chambers remains closed, protected by mystical doors that, according to legend, can only be opened by specific mantras.

 The Sacred Plant

-A Tulsi (holy basil) is considered a manifestation of Vishnu's love.
-Devotees grow this plant in their homes and use its leaves in rituals.
+The Tulsi (sacred basil) is considered a manifestation of Vishnu’s love.
+Devotees cultivate this plant in their homes and use its leaves in rituals.
 It is said that Vishnu especially appreciates offerings that include Tulsi leaves.

 The Divine Bird

-Vishnu's shell, called Panchajanya, has a unique origin.
-It is said that it was obtained after the defeat of a powerful sea demon called Panchajana, who lived at the bottom of the ocean inside a conch shell.
-After defeating the demon, Vishnu adopted the conch shell as one of his symbols.
+Vishnu’s conch, called Panchajanya, has a unique origin.
+It is said to have been obtained after defeating a powerful sea demon named Panchajana, who lived at the bottom of the ocean inside a conch.
+After defeating the demon, Vishnu adopted the conch as one of his symbols.

 The Sudarshana Disc